Participate in Aphantasia Research

 Research studies may test mental imagery ability, new cognitive or behavioural tasks, or new approaches.
 Some research studies look for better ways to identify imagery extremes.
 Others may look at the influence of imagery ability in our lives, work and wellbeing.

-Opt-in to receive updates on new research opportunities
+Receive updates on new research opportunities

 Add your name and email and we'll send periodic updates when new studies are released.